1 Corinthians 4:4 “My conscience is clear, but that does not make me innocent. It is the Lord who judges me.”

 You don’t have to look long in God’s Word to see what God places emphasis on.
 The heart of man is the source of his motivation.
 If his heart is evil, his motivation is evil, regardless of what it looks like in practice.

-What if people seem to really believe what they are doing is good?
+What if people really believe what they are doing is right?

 Romans 2:12-15 “For as many as have sinned without law will also perish without law, and as many as have sinned in the law will be judged by the law (for not the hearers of the law are just in the sight of God, but the doers of the law will be justified; for when Gentiles, who do not have the law, by nature do the things in the law, these, although not having the law, are a law to themselves, who show the work of the law written in their hearts, their conscience also bearing witness, and between themselves their thoughts accusing or else excusing them) in the day when God will judge the secrets of men by Jesus Christ, according to my gospel.”